mynamesleon/imageFit/README.md

     checkOnResize: false,

     // callbacks
+    onPreLoad: function () {},
     onCheck: function () {},
     onSet: function () {}
 });
 ```

 The callbacks are called in the context of the selected image, so using `this` will reference the image.

+### object-fit
+If `objectFit` is set to true, and the browser supports the object-fit CSS property, *all* of the callbacks and other optional paramaters will *not* be used.
+This is because no further JS checks are needed, because object-fit can handle all of the image positioning without any further intervention.

 ## Classes used
 - 'fitted' is added once the image has loaded and a calculation has been made